Unionism in Wales: History

-Henry VIII of England introduced the Laws in Wales Acts 1535-1542 via the English parliament, legally integrating Wales and England.
-This abolished the Welsh legal system brought about by Hywel Dda, and caused the Welsh language to lose any official role or status.
-The laws also defined the England-Wales border for the first time, and members representing constituencies in Wales could be elected to the English Parliament.
-The Marcher Lordships and Principality of Wales were united, essentially ending both.
+Henry VIII of England introduced the Laws in Wales Acts 1535-1542, making the Welsh citizens of the realm, and giving them representation in parliament for the first time.
+These acts also abolished the Welsh legal system of Hywel Dda, and the Welsh language could not be used for official purposes.
+The laws also defined the England-Wales border for the first time.
+The Marcher Lordships and Principality of Wales, divided by conquest, were reunited.